Current EPIC Lab Members

 Email: [email protected]

-Christy Till is a geologist who teaches classes and leads a multidisciplinary research program on the role of magma in the formation and evolution of planets known as the EPIC lab in the School of Earth and Space Exploration at Arizona State University.
-Her research includes determining the timescales and triggers for eruptions at active volcanoes in the US, exploring minerals and magma formation in high pressure and temperature laboratory experiments, and studying the likely compositions of magma and crusts on exoplanets.
-Dr. Till also has deep interests in working for justice and equity in academic science and improving science communication.
+Dr. Christy Till is a geologist and Associate Professor in the School of Earth and Space Exploration (SESE) at Arizona State University who leads a multidisciplinary research program that studies the role of magma in the formation and evolution of planets, known as the EPIC lab.
+Her research and that of the EPIC lab includes determining the timescales and triggers for eruptions at active volcanoes in the US, including Yellowstone, growing minerals and magma in high pressure and temperature laboratory experiments, and studying likely compositions of magma and crusts on exoplanets.
+She received her BS & MS at UC Santa Barbara and PhD at MIT and was employed by the US Geological Survey prior to starting at ASU in 2014.

 Felix Ishimwe